General Information About the Environment in Malawi and Deforestation in Africa

 Once the trees have been cut down and burnt, the soil is exposed to erosion from the rain

 Most of Malawi was originally covered by forest but, over the years, people have been cutting down the trees and burning them where they fall to open up areas for farming — this is commonly known as “slash and burn” agriculture.
 In the past, these areas were farmed for one to three years, and then the farmer would move on, cut down some more forest, and start all over again.
-Whilst the population of Malawi was small, the environment was able to recover as the trees would regenerate but now, with the population doubling every 25 years (in July 2011, the population of Malawi is estimated to be 15 million — see Malawi Facts and Figures), there is increased pressure on available land.
+Whilst the population of Malawi was small, the environment was able to recover as the trees would regenerate but now, with the population doubling every 25 years (the population of Malawi is estimated to be 18.6 million (2017 Source World Bank) — see Malawi Facts and Figures), there is increased pressure on available land.
 Today, more than 80% of Malawians live in the rural areas and are subsistence farmers.

 Fires burn out of control and regularly burn people’s houses